sanand0/tools-in-data-science-public/0-course-introduction.md

 These will be peer-evaluated, to teach you how to evaluate others' work and to learn from it.

-- Each project is scored by 3 peers on well-defined criteria, for a total of 100.
+- Each project is scored by 5 peers on well-defined criteria, for a total of 100.
-- 20% of your score will be the average of the 3 peer evaluations (dropping outliers).
+- 20% of your score will be the average of the 5 peer evaluations.

-A peer evaluation is ignored as an outlier if:

-- The score is over ±30 vs the average of the other 2 reviewers' scores.
-- A reviewer gives everyone the same score.

-Peer reviewers without outliers get 1 bonus mark (out of 100).